Updated

 This includes providing key issues to members of Congress on a variety of top topics.

-In recent months, five issue experts from the U.S. Chamber have testified before Congressional Committees on topics ranging from AI to veteran hiring.
+In recent months, seven issue experts from the U.S. Chamber have testified before Congressional Committees eight times on topics ranging from small businesses to AI to veteran hiring.

 Creating Better Transitions to Civilian Life for Veterans